-2.2.1 - The institution assesses the learning levels of the students and organises special Programmes for advanced learners and slow learners orientation program trains faculty on methods of formative and summative assessments to evaluate learning outcomes through internal assignments, mid exams, mini projects etcand admistrative activites and counselling techniques to support students.
+2.2.1 - The institution assesses the learning levels of the students and organises special Programmes for advanced learners and slow learners

 Faculty joining the institution, are trained on diverse teaching methods and ways to assess learning efficacy.
-The faculty
+The faculty orientation program trains faculty on methods of formative and summative assessments to evaluate learning outcomes through internal assignments, mid exams, mini projects etc. and administrative activities and counselling techniques to support students.